Hexing, Cursing, and Crossing: The Truth Behind Baneful Magic

 Final Thoughts

-As in the article presented by the Scientific American, what really makes people wary of so-called “black” magic, is the “bad is black” effect. “[It] only underscores the importance of finding ways to combat the various ways that our inherent biases can influence perceptions of guilt and innocence.”
+The Scientific American aptly states that people are wary of so-called “black” magic, because of the “black is bad” effect. “[It] only underscores the importance of finding ways to combat the various ways that our inherent biases can influence perceptions of guilt and innocence.”
 This essentially submits that anything with the label of “black” is automatically associated with being bad.
-What should really be taken away from this article, is that hexing, cursing, and crossing are used (much of the time) in a way that vindicates the practitioner of any wrongdoing.
+Hexes, curses, and crosses are often used in a way that vindicates the practitioner of any wrongdoing.

-As a witch that practices baneful magic, I don’t often advertise the fact, I prefer to not have to debate, argue, or even calmly explain my own beliefs and practices.
-Nor do I feel that anyone outside of the practitioner has much of a right to know the whys or hows.
+Speaking from a strictly personal point of view, I don’t advertise the ins and outs of my magical practice.
+It is no ones right, aside from the practitioner themselves, to know the whys or hows of what they do.
 I would never divulge on whom these practices might be focused!
-Witchcraft and any other magical practice is a very personal thing—so, if you’re the target of someone who is claiming that they’ve done black magic on you, or that they’ve cursed you, you can in most cases, discount their claims.
-No magical practitioner worth their salt goes around telling their targets that they’ve done work on them.
-You can rest assured that those who claim they’ve cursed, hexed, or crossed you simply want you to believe they have and effectively scare the shit out of you.
+Witchcraft and other magical practices are very personal to the individual.
+No witch worth their salt goes around telling their targets that they’ve done work on them.
+Rest assured that those who claim they’ve cursed, hexed, or crossed are likely manipulating you.
+They simply want you to believe they have cast something upon you to effectively scare the shit out of you.

 And with that, I’ll leave you with one of my favorite quotes…